 June, if one hadn't guessed already by now, is obsessed with One Direction.
 Harry, Niall, Zayn, and two others I can't remember.
 I really should.
 She's my best mate, always has been even though we've gone through a few tangles.
 She's comfortable with herself and knows what she wants in her life and how to tell people she wants it.
 We play off of each other, her with One Direction, me with the Beatles, and one Beatle in particular—James Paul McCartney, love of my life, prettiest left-handed bassist I've ever seen.

 Lord, those doe eyes.

 And as a result my walls look like America's pop culture of 1964 threw up all over it.
 As in, the walls are covered in Beatles posters, Beatles newspaper clippings, Beatle...
 Beatle stuff.
 I don't show people my room.
 Besides, June, that is.

 "Is that a Paul McCartney poster?"

 I could feel red spreading to my cheeks.
 "Erm..."

 "Oh, y/n, I'm so glad you have the twenty-two year old version instead of the seventy two year old one hanging over your bed.
 Can we go now?" she asked.
 June was like the weather, changing constantly, liking this, liking that, disliking that, picking this.
 "You've done enough math, Einstein.
 It's a bloody Friday.
 Let's to the shops."
 I gave her a smile and grabbed my coat, to which she responded, "You are really something."

 And Your Girl Can Sing (Lennon x Reader)Fanfiction

-You are a modern day British girl in love with Paul McCartney... or so you think.
+[Wattys 2018 Winner] You are a modern day British girl in love with Paul McCartney... or so you think.
 That is, until history plays you a wild card and sends John Lennon forward in time to you.
-Everything changes-not only in your life but in history when you realize two...
+Everything changes-not only in your life as you become...